harshit2490/ai-guide-namaste-dev/S1 03 - Does Chat GPT knows or it guess/Readme.md

 #### Real-World Example

-> 💡 A model might correctly identify the Chief Minister of Uttar Pradesh as **"Shri Yogi Adityanath Ji Maharaj"**, but it will not automatically register updates when new elections take place in 2027. **_(But in 2027 he will be CM again 😀)_**
+> 💡 A model might correctly identify the Chief Minister of Uttar Pradesh as **"Shri Yogi Adityanath Ji Maharaj"**, but it will not automatically register updates when new elections take place in 2027. **_(But in 2027 Maharaj Ji will be CM again 😀)_**

 ```
    ┌───────────────────────────────────────────────────────────┐